 10. Determine applicable VAT charges

 A company may have to charge value-added tax (VAT), or turnover tax, for services rendered by employees in the Netherlands.
 If applicable, companies must file VAT returns in the Netherlands.
-However, VAT is sometimes reverse-charged to the customer (e.g. if the customer is located in a EU country different from the business); in this case, the employer is not required to pay VAT.
+However, VAT is sometimes reverse-charged to the customer (e.g., if the customer is located in a EU country different from the business); in this case, the employer doesn’t pay VAT.

-Follow the 10 steps when transferring or posting an employee to the Netherlands and ensure that the Dutch temporary employee laws are followed to ensure a smooth transition for both the relocated employees and the employer.
+Follow these steps when posting an employee to the Netherlands.
+Ensure that the Dutch temporary employee laws are followed to ensure a smooth transition for both the relocated employees and the employer.